Rick Stein Smoked Haddock Chowder

 • 1.2 litres whole milk

-• 750g floury potatoes (Maris Piper or King Edward), peeled and diced into 2cm cubes
+• 750g floury potatoes (Maris Piper or King Edward), peeled and diced into 2cm chunks

 • 450g undyed smoked haddock, skinned and any bones removed